PowerShell/Community-Blog/Posts/2021/07/How Can I Be Notified Any Time a Service Goes Down.md

 16508     wuauserv Manual    Running OK     0
 ```

-This monitoring remains active as long as PowerShell console is active.
+This WMI monitoring remains active as long as the PowerShell console.
 It creates such a temporary job which runs in the background to monitor the services class.
 You can also end this process by rebooting the computer.
-Hope you learn something new today.
+Hope you learned something new today.